dcsil/rails-tutorial/sections/5_user_authentication.md

     end
    ```
 5. Run `bin/rails db:migrate` to add the new columns.
-6. Add `before_action :authenticate_user!` to the top of the ApplicationController.
+6. Add `before_action :authenticate_user!` to the top of the ApplicationController class, not the file itself.
 7. Run `bin/rails console` and run the following:
     ```ruby
     user = User.first